schillermann/jspages/README.md

 # Pages Framework Object Oriented With JavaScript

-JsPages is an experimental prototype of a web framework, inspired by [Yegor Bugayenko](https://www.yegor256.com/) with the project [jpages](https://github.com/yegor256/jpages).
+JsPages is an experimental prototype of a Web Framework, inspired by [Yegor Bugayenko](https://www.yegor256.com/) with the project [jpages](https://github.com/yegor256/jpages).

 Check also my related projects out.